Naamio/loki/README.md

 # Loki

 `Loki` is a generic logging library for Swift applications.
-It supports asynchronous logging, multiple backends and also offers some default backends for logging.
+It supports asynchronous logging, multiple destinations and also offers some default destination for logging.

 ## Usage